 The level of cybersecurity in Indonesia is weak (Rizal & Yani, 2016).
-Recently, in August-September 2022, the emergence of a hacker named "Bjorka" who claimed to be from Poland, deliberately hacked the security system of the Indonesian government (Hanafi, 2022; Sutikno & Stiawan, 2022).
-His actions are classified as "black hackers", where he tries to trick the government into asking for a copy of the money.
-Government data that was breached, then distributed and traded on the "Dark Web" site includes: Indihome customers, registration data for smartphone owners, General Election Commission (KPU) data, state officials' data, many correspondence documents belonging to President Joko Widodo, and other government websites, including letters sent by the State Intelligence Agency (BIN).
-This is widely discussed by netizens in cyberspace.
+Recently, in August-September 2022, the emergence of a hacker named "Bjorka", who claimed to be from Poland, deliberately hacked the security system of the Indonesian government (Hanafi, 2022; Sutikno & Stiawan, 2022).
+His actions are classified as "black hacking", where he tries to trick the government into asking for a copy of the money.
+Government data that was breached, then distributed and traded on the "Dark Web" includes: Indihome customers; registration data for smartphone owners; General Election Commission (KPU) data; state officials' data; correspondence documents belonging to President Joko Widodo; and other government websites, including letters sent by the State Intelligence Agency (BIN).

-Problem statement
+Problem Statement

 The series of problems experienced by social climbing also tarnish the intellectuals in Indonesia (Astuti, 2021; Lim, 2013).
-The practice of using social media on the grounds of being able to boost and support academic productivity is a dilemma (Hays, 2012).
-Although this is a natural thing, but sometimes it violates the norms and goes against institutional principles.
-Achievements that are always proud of on social media, actually take turns stimulating tensions between lecturers, students, and other educators at the University.
-There are jobs that are hampered or even just reducing lecture hours to continue to exist on social media (Shimizu, 2015).
+Also, the practice of using social media on the grounds of being able to boost and support academic productivity is a dilemma (Hays, 2012).
+Although this is a natural thing, sometimes it violates the norms and goes against institutional principles.
+Achievements that we are always proud of on social media actually take turns stimulating tensions between lecturers, students, and other educators at the university.
+There are jobs that are hampered or even just have reduced lecture hours to continue to exist on social media (Shimizu, 2015).
 Holistic sensitivity decreases, along with habitats that group together in equalizing points of view (Massey et al., 2014).
-Worse yet, the mindset of social media activists who are not academics actually thinks that they are intellectuals who have a lot of busyness and money who often ignore safety.
-Details, the hallmark of an academic who works in an exclusive zone, without strict supervision and flexible time.
-In this way, contradictory posts on social media such as ideas and innovations as symbols of knowledge, visual fantasy, individual perspectives, ideals, privacy activities, and distribution of philanthropy, have the opportunity to attract attention from "cyber-crime".
+Worse yet, the mindset of social media activists who are not academics actually thinks that they are intellectuals who have a lot of busyness and money and often ignore safety and details, the hallmarks of an academic who works in an exclusive zone without strict supervision and a flexible schedule.
+In this way, contradictory posts on social media, such as ideas and innovations as symbols of knowledge, visual fantasy, individual perspectives, ideals, privacy activities, and the distribution of philanthropy, have the opportunity to attract attention from "cyber-crime".

 Crime on social media is not a new issue.
 Most of the hacked accounts include: email, FB, and WA.
-The difficulty in dismantling the syndicate that addressed the academic community that launched the attack was because they first knew the potential victims were intensely displaying residence documents, bank accounts, houses, telephone numbers, and some also showing email and social media accounts.
+The difficulty in dismantling the syndicate that addressed the academic community that launched the attack was because they first knew the potential victims were intensely displaying their residence address, bank accounts, houses, telephone numbers, and some were also showing email and social media accounts.
 This is certainly an irony that arouses the instincts of criminal behavior.
-The various fraud patterns identified include: identity fraud, site hacking, spoofing, phishing, ransomware and carding.
-Surprisingly, it is also often carried out by predatory journals in the name of "Scopus" through scientific conferences and the lure of publication through the "fast-track review" route with high costs and unreasonable procedures (e.g. Oviedo-García, 2021; Richtig et al., 2018; Torres, 2022).
+The various fraud patterns identified include identity fraud, site hacking, spoofing, phishing, ransomware, and carding.
+Surprisingly, it is also often carried out by predatory journals in the name of "Scopus" through scientific conferences and the lure of publication through the "fast-track review" route with high costs and unreasonable procedures (e.g., Oviedo-García, 2021; Richtig et al., 2018; Torres, 2022).

-Main purpose
+Main Purpose

-On the Asian scale in general, it illustrates that social media activists are growing rapidly compared to Europe, Africa, and other continents.
-Without putting aside synthesis and criticism, social media community networks in Asia are booming alongside internet penetration and competitive "lifestyles" (e.g. Ardi & Putri, 2020; Dao et al., 2014; Martin, Lewis & Sinclair, 2013; Tapsell, 2020).
-Pang et al. (2021) argue that a social media product that is marketed through a certain "branding" has surrounded Asia, which drags its activists into the truth of "self-esteem".
-This implies social jealousy due to showing off something excessive on social media (Altuwairiqi, Jiang & Ali, 2019; Jiang & Ngien, 2020; Lin & Utz, 2019; Lin, van de Ven & Utz, 2018; Maharani, 2021; Tandon, Dhir & Mäntymäki, 2021).
+On the Asian scale in general, social media activists are growing rapidly compared to Europe, Africa, and other continents.
+Social media community networks in Asia are growing along with internet use and competitive "lifestyles" (Ardi & Putri, 2020; Dao et al., 2014; Martin, Lewis & Sinclair, 2013; Tapsell, 2020).
+This is true for both synthesis and criticism.
+Pang et al. (2021) argues that a social media product that is marketed through a certain "branding" has surrounded Asia, which drags its activists into the truth of "self-esteem".
+This implies social jealousy due to excessive showing off on social media (Altuwairiqi, Jiang & Ali, 2019; Jiang & Ngien, 2020; Lin & Utz, 2019; Lin, van de Ven & Utz, 2018; Maharani, 2021; Tandon, Dhir & Mäntymäki, 2021).
 Opinions that develop against the ideal perception can understand literacy and logical implications.